Logical Reasoning Analysis and Tips

 Let's go through a logical reasoning question so you can understand the processes involved in tackling such a question.

-We are given 9 boxes, each containing an abstract visual.
-They are ordered in rows and columns and make patterns of variations that we can induce.
+We are given 9 boxes, each containing an image.
+They are ordered in rows and columns and form an identifiable patterns.
 One box, in this case the one in the top right, is unknown.
-Once we have established a pattern, we an find the answer which will be one of the 12 answer options given.
+Once we have established a pattern, we can work out the answer and find it as one of the 12 answer options given.

-We can first notice that each visual seems to have two components.
-The arrows, with their various directions and placements, and the cross of squares in the middle, of which one is shaded.
+We can first notice that each image seems to have two components.
+The arrows, with their various directions and positioning in the box, and the cross of squares in the middle of the box, of which one square is always shaded.
 Let's start with the cross of squares in the top left box.
 The noticeable feature of these squares is that one is shaded - in this case, the bottom square.
 The box below has the same square shaded, and the box below that has its top square shaded.
 The top middle box - top square shaded, middle box - right square shaded, and bottom middle box - left square shaded.
-While there may be no immediately obvious pattern with the boxes themselves, upon closer inspection, we can see that the arrows are mirroring the placement of the shaded squares with their direction.
+While there may be no immediately obvious pattern with the boxes themselves, upon closer inspection, we can see that the arrows are indicating the placement of the shaded squares with their direction.
 In other words, which direction the arrow points is where the shaded square will be in that box.

 However, there's another element we need to consider here.
 The arrows are moving between the corners of each box.
-If we look from the top left box downwards, we can see that the arrow moves from: top left, top right to bottom right.
+If we start from the top left box and look down the column, we can see that the arrow moves from: top left, top right to bottom right.
 In other words, moving clockwise every box going down.
-If we look from the bottom left box rightwards, we can see that the arrow moves from: bottom right, top right to top left - moving anti-clockwise every box going right.
+If we start from the bottom left box and look across the row, we can see that the arrow moves from: bottom right, top right to top left - moving anti-clockwise every box going right.
 These patterns should now allow us to discover our answer.

 We can see only 4 boxes have the arrow in the bottom right corner, and only one of them adheres to same direction pattern - the box highlighted with a blue border.